Skip to main content

-Before you start building the sample app to perform a USDC transfer, ensure you have met the following prerequisites:
+Before you start building the sample app to perform a USDC transfer, ensure you have:

-• Download and install Node.js directly or use a version manager like nvm.
+• Node.js and npm installed on your development machine.
+You can download and install Node.js directly, or use a version manager like nvm.
+The npm binary comes with Node.js.

 Create a new directory and initialize a new Node.js project with default settings: